 Coffee and Diabetes - How Caffeine Affects Type 2 Diabetics

-diabetes, investigating how coffee lowers the risk of developing
+diabetes.
+These studies investigated how coffee affects the risk of developing

 as well as how coffee affects people who already have the disease.